lando/lando/examples/base/README.md

 # Should enable the lando-alliance plugin when secret-toggle is on
 lando --secret-toggle
-lando config | grep "alliance: true" lando config | grep "name: 'lando-alliance'"
+lando config | grep "alliance: true" lando config | grep "name: " | grep "lando-alliance"

 # Should disable the lando-alliance plugin when secret-toggle is off
 lando --secret-toggle